realA10001986/Dash-Gauges/README.md

 ## Basic Operation

-As mentioned, the Dash Gauges are an add-on for a Time Circuits Display.
-Their basic function is to show some values on its gauges, and to play an "empty" alarm after a time travel.
+The Dash Gauges' basic function is to show some values on its gauges, and to play an "empty" alarm after a time travel.

-If the Dash Gauges aren't connected to a TCD:
+If the Dash Gauges are operated stand-alone:
 - To quickly trigger the "empty" sequence, flip the side switch of your Dash Gauges.
 To "refill", flip that switch again.
-- Press the time travel button to trigger a "surge" sequence.
-The time travel button is located behind the "Primary" gauge on the rear of the Control Board, next to the SD card reader; you can also connect an [external button](Hardware.md#connecting-a-time-travel-button).
+- To trigger a Time Travel sequence, press the time travel button located behind the "Primary" gauge on the rear of the Control Board, next to the SD card reader; you can also connect an [external button](Hardware.md#connecting-a-time-travel-button).

-The Dash Gauges are way more fun when other props (TCD, FC, SID) are present as well.
-The TCD is of special importance: When connected through BTTFN, the TCD can act as a remote control for the Dash Gauges.
+Other features require a CircuitSetup [Time Circuits Display](#bttf-network-bttfn) and/or a connection to [Home Assistant](#home-assistant--mqtt) for control.

 ## SD card